DianneGaultDesign/Learning-JS/README.md

 # MA_js
 Materials from Makers Academy weeks 5 & 7 (Javascript weeks).
+I've cloned the relevant files and sub-repos into this project, but that might mean some links are broken.
+Especially the "pill" links.
+So whenever you see the 💊 next to a link, you can find the relevant file in the "pills" folder of this repo.

 ## Week 5 - Intro to JS